brodieaustin/poisoned-well-novel/poisoned-well.md

 She jumped down from the wagon and her stiff legs caught her and buoyed her up.
 They loosened quickly enough as she paced around the wagon.
 Now in the daylight, she could feel the cold mountain air seeping through her clothes.
 Last night had been excitement and momentum.
 No time for cold when you were capering.

-"Dont' wander off," the woman warned her.
+"Don't wander off," the woman warned her.
 "And be careful about your tracks."

 The road here, really the ruts that made up the road now, was really just layers and layers of compacted snow.
 If it had not been for the surefooted beast and the studded wagon wheels, they would not have made it far at all.
 Manan's feet even slipped out from under her several times.
 She caught her balance quickly, As I always do, she though, but the inner bravado was all acting, really.
 On the compacted road, her route around the wagon would leave little to no trail, certainly nothing that the town hunters could pick up.
 They were skilled at tracking antlered beasts, but not tracking men for leagues and leagues.